Polynomial ergodic theorems in the spirit of Dunford and Zygmund: Introduction

 \item As it was shown in \cite[Proposition 2.8]{MSzW} oscillation estimate \eqref{eq:2} from item (iv) implies pointwise convergence from (ii).
 We also know that oscillation inequality \eqref{eq:2} implies the maximal one \eqref{eq:1}, since by \cite[Proposition 2.6]{MSzW} we have the following estimate

 Thus the conclusion from item (iv) implies the conclusion from item (iii).
+Inequality \eqref{eq:1} from item (iii) was established by Ricci and Stein in \cite{RS} (see also \cite{duo} for some special cases) for the shift operators, which in view of the Calder{\'o}n transference principle \cite{Ca} is equivalent to inequality \eqref{eq:1} for arbitrary commuting $\RR$-flows.
+Although the arguments in this paper are inspired by those in \cite{duo, RS}, we will present a new, flexible approach to overcome several new difficulties that arise in the more general setting of estimating uniform oscillations, which were not at all apparent in the maximal function or singular integral estimates \cite{duo, RS}.
 Finally, the conclusions from items (ii) and (iii) combined with the dominated convergence theorem yield the norm convergence from item (i).
 This reduces the matter to proving oscillation inequality \eqref{eq:2}.

 \item If each polynomial takes only positive values $P_j \colon \RR^k\to \RR_+$, then in Theorem \ref{thm:main}, instead of group action, we are allowed to consider semigroup actions of $\RR_+$ on $X$ and the conclusion remains unchanged.
 In other words, we are allowed to consider in Theorem \ref{thm:main} a family ${\mathcal T} = \{(T_1^{t_1})_{t_1\in\RR_+},\ldots, (T_d^{t_d})_{t_d\in\RR_+}\}$ of commuting $\RR_+$-flows on $X$ satisfying \eqref{eq:11}.